-Note: "Slope" includes a ramp or side hill.
+NOTE- "Slope" includes a ramp or sidehill.
 Your chair is less stable when it is at an angle.
-Never use this chair on a slope unless your are sure it is safe.
+Never use this chair on a slope unless you are sure it is safe.
 When in doubt, have someone help you.

 Beware Of: